-Appliance: Anything Dr. Stevens custom designs for your teeth, either fixed to the teeth or removable, which moves your teeth or changes the shape of your jaw.
+Appliance: Anything Dr. Clark custom designs for your teeth, either fixed to the teeth or removable, which moves your teeth or changes the shape of your jaw.

 Archwire: The metal wire that acts as a track to guide your teeth along as they move.
 It is changed periodically throughout treatment as your teeth move to their new positions.

 Band: A metal ring that is cemented to your tooth, going completely around it.
 Bands provide a way to attach brackets to your teeth.

 Banding: The process of fitting and cementing orthodontic bands to your teeth.

 Bond: The seal created by orthodontic cement that holds your appliances in place.

 Bracket: A metal or ceramic part cemented ("bonded") to your tooth that holds your archwire in place.